 Non-UK / Irish passport holders who were educated in a British international school outside of the UK are also not eligible.

 You must have passed two years of university-level education by the time you start your assistantship.
+For China different criteria applies.
+Please see the China country page for more information.

 If you completed this outside of the UK, we may contact you at a later stage to assess your knowledge of UK culture, if this is not evident from your application.